Sure Dividend

 Dividend Kings In Focus: H.B.
 Fuller

 Despite its small size, H.B.
 Fuller has promising growth prospects thanks to the growth potential of the niche market in which it operates.
-The stock offers a 1.1% dividend yield, which is lower than the yield of the S&P 500.
+The stock offers a 1.2% dividend yield, which is equal to the yield of the S&P 500.

 However, there is ample room for many future dividend raises thanks to a low payout ratio and the company’s growth prospects.